Writing / Jun 2026

 The flaw in LLM polling

-This is not an argument against using these tools.
-It is an argument for understanding what the number means.
+The result is a number that is real in a narrow sense and misleading in a broader one.
 A visibility score of 34% does not mean that 34% of people who ask AI about your category see your brand.
-It means that in the vendor’s query set, your brand appeared in 34% of the responses they collected in that measurement window.
-Those are different things.
+It means that in the vendor’s query library, your brand appeared in 34% of their prompt runs in that measurement window — against a distribution that was already shifting while they were measuring it.

 What neither category tells you